eag1ex/the-gas-station/_DEVELOPER_/notes.md

   - this will require SQLITE as our database
   - we will need pre/populate database option also to generate default setting
 - we will need more tests for these options, and we will need to cover all code base
+- make sure we are building for the latest version on js